 Eight Sleep Controller

-2025shippedReverse-engineered Eight Sleep's API to control my smart bed via hardware buttons instead of the iPhone app—complete with cert pinning bypass and TypeScript client.
+2025shippedReverse-engineered Eight Sleep's API to control my smart bed with hardware buttons instead of the app.

 // GitHub